Nordstrom Anniversary Sale 2019: Shop the Best Deals Before It Ends

-Nordstrom Anniversary Sale 2019: Shop the Best Fashion & Beauty Deals Before It Ends
+Nordstrom Anniversary Sale 2019: Last Day to Shop the Best Fashion & Beauty Deals

-The department store's biggest sale of the year will end this Sunday, so this weekend is your last chance to score discounts on new products.
+The department store's biggest sale of the year is ending today, so this is your last chance to score can't-miss discounts on new arrivals.

-Timeless classics are a few of our favorite deals: Hunter boots, 33% off Ray-Ban round sunglasses and essential basics from brands we adore -- Vince, Madewell, Steven Madden, rag & bone and more -- are all in our cart.
-One you really can't miss is a sleek leather tote from luxury accessory line MCM, which you can save $265.
+Some of the best deals include Ray-Ban sunglasses, fall-ready Hunter boots, Meghan Markle's favorite denim line, Mother, and Nike sneakers.
+The Nordstrom Anniversary Sale also offers amazing deals on beauty exclusives, brimming with serious discounts on even the most high-end products from La Mer, Charlotte Tilbury, Dior and more.

-The Nordstrom Anniversary Sale also offers amazing deals on beauty exclusives.
-It’s time to try out those brands you’ve spent the year coveting via serious discounts on even the most high-end products.
-Get ready to add La Mer, Charlotte Tilbury, Dior and more to your daily makeup and skincare routine.
+Shop ET Style's top picks from the Nordstrom Anniversary before prices go up tomorrow.

 When Does the Sale End?